-The U.S. Food and Drug Administration has just issued a massive international recall of valsartan, a prescription medication that is generally used to regulate blood pressure and treat cases of heart failure.
-The FDA says the drug contains N-nitrosodimethylamine (NDMA), a cancer-causing impurity that can be toxic to vital organs such as the liver and may even cause cancer.
+The U.S. Food and Drug Administration has just issued yet another massive international recall of valsartan, a prescription medication that is generally used to regulate blood pressure and treat cases of heart failure.
+For the first several recalls, the FDA said certain brands of valsartan contain N-nitrosodimethylamine (NDMA), a cancer-causing impurity that can be toxic to vital organs such as the liver and may even cause cancer.
+This newest recall, affecting combination drugs of valsartan that contain amlodipine, points to a similarly dangerous and potentially cancer-causing impurity called N-nitrosodiethylamine (NDEA).

-This is an expansion of a smaller original recall announced a few weeks ago that only impacted a generic version of the medication that was not available in the United States.
-Now brands all over the world are being recalled due to the fact that they contain this dangerous ingredient.
+This is yet another expansion of the small, original recall announced in July that only impacted a generic version of the medication that was not available in the United States.
+The recalls are now world-wide, and this is the sixth recall of the drug since July.

 “We have carefully assessed the valsartan-containing medications sold in the United States, and we’ve found that the valsartan sold by these specific companies does not meet our safety standards,” said Janet Woodcock, M.D., director of the FDA’s Center for Drug Evaluation and Research.
 “This is why we’ve asked these companies to take immediate action to protect patients.”